Arnazz10/Terminal-Portfolio/README.md

 - **Matrix Rain**: Animated background with falling characters
 - **Responsive Design**: Works on desktop, tablet, and mobile devices
 - **Interactive Sections**:
-  - Hero section with animated typing effect
+  - Hero section with animated typing
   - About section with skills showcase
   - Projects section with filtering capabilities
   - Experience timeline